 Why choose Volusion over Shopify?

-If you manage to stay clear of the potential extra fees, Volusion’s exhaustive list of features is probably a good way to increase sales.
-You’ll need a little longer to setup your store than with Shopify, but all in all, it’s an OK alternative for those who know exactly what they want to achieve.
+Volusion’s exhaustive list of features is probably a good way to increase sales.
+You’ll need a little longer to set up your store than with Shopify, but all in all, it’s an OK alternative for those who know exactly what they want to achieve.

 Not exactly an all-in-one platform, because you’ll need to install (and know quite a bit about) WordPress.
 But WooCommerce, as a simple plugin, packs a surprising amount of features.